 H&M deviated from Code rule 2.4 which states, among other things, that the Chairman of the Board shall not be the chairman of the Election Committee.
-The Election Committee appointed Chairman of the Board Stefan Persson as chairman of the Election Committee during the year on the grounds that this is deemed an obvious choice in view of the ownership structure of H&M. The Election Committee elected at the 2010 AGM presented its proposals to the 2011 AGM.
-The Election Committee provided the following grounds for its proposed composition of the Board before the 2011 AGM:
+The Election Committee appointed Chairman of the Board Stefan Persson as chairman of the Election Committee during the year on the grounds that this is deemed an obvious choice in view of the ownership structure of H&M.

+The Election Committee elected at the 2011 AGM presented its proposals to the 2012 AGM.
+The Election Committee provided the following grounds for its proposed composition of the Board before the 2012 AGM:

-"The Election Committee judges that the proposed composition of the Board of Directors accords well with section 4.1 of the Swedish Code of Corporate Governance, i.e. that the proposed Board is characterised by diversity and breadth of expertise, experience, background and equal gender distribution".
+"The Election Committee judges that the proposed composition of the Board of Directors accords well with section 4.1 of the Swedish Code of Corporate Governance, i.e. that the proposed Board is characterised by diversity and breadth of expertise, experience, background and equal gender distribution.
+It is felt that the proposed composition of the Board more than satisfies the requirements made of expertise and experience, taking into account the company's operations and future development.